datasciencedojo/bootcamp/README.md

 ## DSD Github style guide
 * Always revise this README.md file to make it consistent with your upload.
-* For the names of all folders and files, replace space by "_" For example: instead of "Fundamentals of Data Science", name it "Fundamentals_of_Data_Science".
+* For the names of all folders and folders, replace space by "_" For example: instead of "Fundamentals of Data Science", name it "Fundamentals_of_Data_Science".
   Reason: command lines get confused by spase in some situations.
 * Write all README files as Markdown (.md) files as this one